KShebek/cbe504/main.typ

 ==== Closed Cycles

 We can use the de Donder relations as a way to immediately rule out physically impossible reaction mechanisms.
+#footnote[For additional details, refer to W.L.
+Holstein and M. Boudart, "Application of the De Donder Relation to the Mechanism of Catalytic Reactions", _J.
+Phys.
+Chem.
+B_, 101, 9991--9994 (1997).]
 For instance, consider the cyclic reaction scheme in #ref(<fig:cycle>).
 #figure(
   image("figures/rxn_cycle.svg", width: 15%),